Low/No Alcohol, RTDs, and Premiumization: Top Alcohol Industry Trends for 2026

 Functional and mood-enhancing drinks

 Cannabis in particular has reached consumption levels comparable to alcohol in some demographics.
-THC-infused & CBD-infused beverages, where legal, are increasingly sold alongside alcohol and are viewed by consumers as an alternative social intoxicant.
+THC-infused and CBD-infused beverages, where legal, are increasingly sold alongside alcohol and are viewed by consumers as an alternative social intoxicant.

 While hemp-derived THC product regulation remains uncertain, cross-category competition is real and growing.
 Alcohol brands must now compete for attention, shelf space, and share of occasion in a broader beverage ecosystem.